Chart Color Schemes

 Population growth drivers in Glenlee - Rockyview are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Glenlee - Rockyview's population was around 5,788 as of November 2025, reflecting a growth of 564 people since the 2021 Census.
-This increase represents a 10.8% rise from the previous count of 5,224 people.
-The change is inferred from ABS estimates: 5,788 in June 2024 and an additional 87 validated new addresses post-Census.
+Glenlee - Rockyview's population is approximately 5,791 as of February 2026.
+This figure represents a growth of 567 people (10.9%) since the 2021 Census, which recorded a population of 5,224.
+The increase is inferred from the estimated resident population of 5,788 in June 2024 and an additional 88 validated new addresses since the Census date.
 This results in a density ratio of 27 persons per square kilometer.
-Glenlee - Rockyview's growth surpassed the SA4 region (6.6%) and SA3 area, indicating its status as a growth leader.
-Interstate migration contributed approximately 71.8% to overall population gains recently.
+Glenlee - Rockyview's growth rate exceeded that of its SA4 region (6.8%) and SA3 area, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 71.8% of overall population gains recently, with all drivers including natural growth and overseas migration being positive factors.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data but lacking age category splits.
-AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
-Projected demographic shifts indicate an above median population growth in regional areas nationally by 2041, with Glenlee - Rockyview expected to increase by 1,348 persons, reflecting a total rise of 23.3% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Projected demographic shifts indicate a significant population increase in the top quartile of Australia's non-metropolitan areas by 2041, with Glenlee - Rockyview expected to increase by 1,348 persons, reflecting a total increase of 23.2% over the 17 years.

 Frequently Asked Questions - Population